bogzbonny/yeehaw/_TODO.md

                  location would be flattened down such that it was not a sub-item of the menu-bar but of the same parent the menu-bar has

-01. translate tabs
-     - just use buttons as the tabs?!
-       - maybe not for tab dragging?
-         - have a few buttons that live after the tabs (for the a + button for instance)
-     - button click should have the button as an input such that it can change colour when selected

-01. translate file_navigator

-01. widget_organizer should extend regular organizer not be its totally own thing

 05. use .flf (figlet font) format instead of custom megatext
      - https://docs.rs/figlet-rs/latest/figlet_rs/